What is the Oath of Allegiance?

 What if my religious organization does not have a text?

 USCIS does not require that specific text be submitted, but it can strengthen a person’s request for the modified Oath.
-The letter from the organization’s official should thoroughly explain the beliefs of the organization and how they support the request for exemption.
-You may also add additional evidence such as sworn affidavits.
+The letter from the organization’s official should thoroughly explain the beliefs of the organization and how it supports the request for exemption.
+You may also submit evidence such as sworn affidavits.

 What if I do not belong to a congregation?

 You may still be eligible to take the modified Oath, but you will need to submit supporting evidence to show that you fulfill the requirements.
-This can include passages of religious text and a sworn affidavit of your beliefs.
-Although citizenship applicants have had some success in these cases, it can often be very difficult to fulfill the requirements without a certifying letter.
+This can include passages of religious text and/or a sworn affidavit of your beliefs.

 If a person cannot understand the Oath because of a disability, can he/she still become a citizen?